Find links to other school's registration deadlines on our Registration Calendar.

 LLM students may enroll in no more than 6 credits of non-law 24 courses that may be counted towards the LLM degree.
 For JD students, up to 12 credits of non-law courses may be counted towards the JD degree and up to 12 transfer credits may be counted for dual-degree students.

-You are required to complete the Request to Register for Non-Law School Graduate Course form (pdf size: 23.6 KB).
+You are required to complete the Non-Law School Graduate Level Course Registration Form (JD) (PDF: 260 KB).

 Additional information for LLM Students: